-Unfortunately, the Collision Damage Waiver usually doesn't cover the vehicle against water damage, damage to the undercarriage, tires, headlights, windscreen, wind damage to the doors or negligence and is void if you are found to be driving whilst intoxicated.
+Often, the Collision Damage Waiver won't cover the vehicle for water damage, undercarriage, tires, headlights, windscreen, wind damage to the doors or negligence and is obviously void if you are found to be driving whilst intoxicated.
 However, this can vary depending on the agency.
-So, always remember to read the 'supplier's terms'.
+So, make sure you study the car rental's terms carefully.

 The Super Collision Damage Waiver is an advancement of the 'Collision Damage Waiver' and significantly lowers the self-risk amount (the sum you could pay up to if the vehicle is damaged).

-Iceland has a high-risk for damages to vehicles due to road conditions and weather conditions.
-So, it is always best to anticipate the worst case scenario.
+Iceland has a high risk of sustaining damages to vehicles due to road conditions and weather conditions.
+So, it is always best to anticipate the worst-case scenario if you can.
 This will help to prevent even higher expenses if any damage was to occur.

 The second 'must' insurance is 'Gravel Protection'.
 Most of you may be under the impression that this is only required for those heading to F-roads.
 However, that is slightly inaccurate.

 Most roads here in Iceland do contain a lot of loose gravel.
 Due to the bad weather and frequent use of studded tires, the roads tear up at a fast pace leaving loose gravel scattered everywhere.
 The tires can cause the gravel to shoot up and cause all sorts of damage.
-In most cases, it can be from the car in front of you or trucks coming from the opposite direction.
+In many cases, it can be from the car in front of you or trucks coming from the opposite direction.

 Read More: - Do I Need Gravel Protection In Iceland?
 Whilst the number of gravel damage incidents is fairly low compared to the number of tourists, it still does happen quite frequently and that's why I highly recommend the Gravel Protection.
-From my own unfortunate experiences, I have learned just how severe the damage from loose gravel can be.

 You may have also heard about 'Sand and Ash Protection'.
 Now, this is more of a 'just in case' insurance.
 It is only really required from April to June since, from the winter, the grass has yet to grow enough to keep the sand in place.